openxc/vi-firmware/docs/config/bit-numbering.rst

    Binary:      10000011              01000110
    Bit pos:   7 6 5 4 3 2 1 0   15 14 13 12 11 10 9 8 ...etc.

-When building ``CanSignal`` structs manually, you must use the normal, non-inverted bit numbering.

-You can control the bit numbering with the ``bit_numbering_inverted`` flag on a msesage set or message (where the property will cascade down to all signals) or an individual signal in a VI configuration file.
+You can control the bit numbering with the ``bit_numbering_inverted`` flag on a message set or message (where the property will cascade down to all signals) or an individual signal in a VI configuration file.
 By default the VI assumes normal bit ordering for each signal **unless** you are using a database-backed mapping - the DBC files we've seen so far have all stored signal information in